 - Date unknown.
 Active; focal plane 23 m (75 ft); three white flashes

 every 15 s.
 21 m (69 ft) "white pylon," according to NGA.
-No photo available, but Google's indistinct satellite view probably shows the light.
+No photo available, and the tower is not seen in Google's satellite view of the location.
 Previously described as a white skeletal tower.
 Located on a promontory at Pêcherie, about 8 km (5 mi) east

 of Luganville near the southeastern corner of Espiritu Santo.
 Site probably